 OCG also offers classes for High School students who have only recently started learning Japanese.
 These courses focus on practical language skills.
 Most of our High School students can use our classes to receive foreign language credit at their local High Schools.

-We offer a class in the art of flower arranging (Ikebana), taught by a highly ranked instructor of the Ikenobo school, Sumiyo Ogawa.
-The class is held every other Saturday from 9 am until 11 am.
-You may enroll even if you do not have a child at OCG.
+We occasionally offer a class in the art of flower arranging (Ikebana), taught by a highly ranked instructor of the Ikenobo school, Sumiyo Ogawa.